omiridoue/sgsss-workflow/README.md

 ## Synthetic Data

 The data involves low fidelity synthetic data.
 This means that the data is generated using functions, and only resembles real-world data in a very basic way.
-This type of synthetic can be useful for teaching and learning, or helping develop code.
+This type of synthetic data can be useful for teaching and learning, or helping develop code.
 Generative AI was used to construct the data generating functions for this synthetic data.
-Please ensure any further use of this data includes this section.
+Please ensure any further use of this data includes this statement.
 The code used to generate data can be shared upon request, drop a line to [(PGR) Eleni Omiridou](mailto:2333157o@student.gla.ac.uk).

 ## Course materials